 After avenging his dog’s murder, and recovering his stolen car, retired hitman John Wick stumbles home, hoping to finally mourn the loss of his wife.
 But before he even has the chance to breathe, an old associate appears on his doorstep, asking him to perform one last hit.
 John refuses, saying he’s out of the game, but ultimately agrees when the associate in question reminds him that John owes him a favor.
 So, with a heavy heart, John sets off for Rome, hoping to finish this last job quickly, only to learn, once it’s far too late, that he’s in way over his head.
 What follows is a high octane, hard-hitting action extravaganza, with amazing fight choreography, incredible stunt work, and the ever-present charisma of Keanu Reeves.
 Continue reading

-This last characteristic of language is what director Denis Villeneuve seeks to explore in his film Arrival, the latest entry in the “first contact” sub genre of science fiction.
 When twelve massive UFO’s arrive on Earth, the US military hires an expert linguist (Amy Adams) to try to communicate with the Aliens.
 Quickly realizing that oral exchange is useless, since the extraterrestrials aren’t talking in the classic sense, Adams and her team decide to use written language to try to decode what the creatures are, and why they’re on Earth.
 And now we have a big mystery, which, I’m sorry to say, never really gets solved.
 But before I launch into my complaints, I would like to list some things that really worked about this movie.
+Continue reading

 Greetings Loved Ones!
 Liu Is The Name, And Views Are My Game.